protobufjs/protobuf.js/README.md

 ## Performance

-Both reflection and static modes use specialized encoders and decoders backed by the same hand-tuned reader and writer primitives.
+protobuf.js's reflection and static modes share the same code-generation backend and underlying hand-tuned reader and writer primitives.
+Reflection mode emits specialized encoders and decoders just in time, while static mode emits equivalent code ahead of time.

-The repository includes a reproducible [benchmark suite](./bench) comparing protobuf.js with other general-purpose JavaScript implementations across three cases: our classic common message shape and two unmodified, structurally distinct fixtures sourced from external projects.
+To see how this architecture compares in practice, the repository includes a reproducible [benchmark suite](./bench) measuring both modes alongside other general-purpose JavaScript implementations across three cases: our classic common message shape and two unmodified, structurally distinct fixtures sourced from other implementations.
 Each library is tested through its recommended serialization and deserialization path using identical schemas and message contents.
-[Structured results](./bench/results/latest.json) and environment details are committed; the suite also runs in CI.

 <!-- BEGIN BENCHMARK DATA -->